 As you might expect, 24mm does not give nice bokeh.

 But 70 mm looks much more interesting:

-At a focal length of 24 mm, the stabilizer shows 4.5 stops of efficiency, which the manufacturer actually claims.
-But at the maximum focal length of 200 mm, the results are completely different.
+At a focal length of 24 mm, the stabilizer shows 4.5 stops of efficiency, which the manufacturer claims.
+But at the maximum focal length of 200 mm, the results are entirely different.

-Here we see an incredible 6 stops.
+Here we see an incredible six stops.
 It seems that optical stabilization is included in the work only at a long focal length.
-The effectiveness of the stabilization is really good.
+The effectiveness of the stabilization is outstanding.

 Astigmatism and Comatic Aberration

 These optical aberrations are especially pronounced in the form of distortion of points of light in the frame.
 Coma is typical for the periphery of the frame and decreases towards the center, and is also corrected by the aperture.